 The difference between opiate and opioid is subtle, but also distinct.
-This does not stop most people from using both terms interchangeably.
-An opiate is also an opioid, but it is not the same in reverse.
+This doesn’t stop most people from using both terms interchangeably.
+An opiate is also an opioid, but it’s not the same in reverse.

 An opiate comes from natural compounds of a poppy plant.
 Drugs under this category include heroin, morphine, and codeine.
 An opioid represents a broader class of chemically enhanced drugs.
 These include fentanyl, oxycodone, and methadone.